AnaZonia/moon_notes/Ana Did Science Today.md

 ## 09/04/2024

 ### Meeting with Brian
-- Interesting parts of Chapter 2 - Looking into the effects of nutrient addition with Jorge
+- Interesting parts of Chapter 2
+	- The effects of nutrient addition with Jorge

 [[PANGEA - PAN tropical investigation of bioGeochemistry and Ecological Adaptation]]